Codecademy/docs/content/go/concepts/composition/composition.md

 ## Benefits Of Using Composition

 Composition is a very strong technique for making complex structures and objects as a developer.
 Problems are broken down into smaller parts, and then managed in a structured way.
-The result is something that is efficient, maintainable, and flexible.
-(All important for solving problems!)

-When designing software, it's important to consider the composition of the components we create and how they fit together to form a larger system.
+When designing software, it's important to consider the composition of the components created and how they fit together to form a larger system.
 By adopting a compositional approach, software is created that is flexible, scalable, and easy to maintain over time.